MdSyamul/Lettuce-Disease-Detection/README.md

 # Lettuce Disease Classification

 Welcome to the **Lettuce Disease Classification** repository!
-This project focuses on training convolutional neural network to accurately classify diseases affecting lettuce plants.
+This project focuses on training a convolutional neural network to accurately classify diseases affecting lettuce plants.
 Early detection and classification are crucial for preventing the spread of diseases and ensuring healthy crop yields.

 ## Status